apache/james-project/src/site/markdown/server/manage-webadmin.md

 ### Check single component

 Performs a health check for the given component.
-The component is referenced by its name.
+The component is referenced by its URL encoded name.

 ```
 curl -XGET http://ip:port/healthcheck/checks/Cassandra%20Backend